Babies sleep a lot. The question is how much sleep do they need? How many naps, how long between naps and how long are the naps? It’s all a bit much!

 Tips to get your baby or toddler to sleep more

-- AVOID OVERTIREDNESS – overtired babies can become increasing difficult to settle.
+AVOID OVERTIREDNESS – overtired babies can become increasingly difficult to settle.
 Don’t mistake hyperactivity for not being tired!

-- “PAUSE” BEFORE RUSHING TO YOUR BABY – newborn sleep is very restless, you may think your baby is waking up or needs comfort when in fact they are deeply asleep.
+“PAUSE” BEFORE RUSHING TO YOUR BABY – newborn sleep is very restless, you may think your baby is waking up or needs comfort when in fact they are deeply asleep.
 Rushing in may wake your baby when he or she would otherwise have gone back to sleep.
-Check out this post on newborn sleep for more information

 Baby sleeps a LOT MORE than suggested?